GokhanOzturkIO/SecondWeek-Problems/SecondWeekQuestionsAndAnswers.md

     The `===` operator creates a single allocation in memory for byte values between -128 and 127 for performance optimization purposes.
 For values outside this range, a new memory allocation is made each time.
 Consequently, when comparing values within the range of -128 to 127 using the `===` operator, even if the values are different, it returns `true` because they share the same memory location.
 For values outside this range, it compares both the value and the memory address.

 13. What mathematical operators can be used in numerical variables?
+    In Kotlin, we can use operators to perform addition, subtraction, multiplication, division, and modulus operations between numbers.
+Additionally, we can also use various extension functions defined in the Kotlin Primitives or FloorDivMod class.
+For example:

+    ```kotlin
+        val sumWithOperator = 5 + 2
+        val sumWithFunction = 5.plus(2)

+        val subtractWithOperator = 5 - 2
+        val subtractWithFunction = 5.minus(2)

+        val multiplyWithOperator = 5 * 2
+        val multiplyWithFunction = 5.times(2)

+        val divisionWithOperator = 5 / 2
+        val divisionWithFunction = 5.div(2)

+        val modWithOperator = 5 % 2
+        val modWithFunction = 5.mod(2) // the mod function is defined in Kotlin's FloorDivMod class
+    ```

 14. What comparison operators can be used in numerical variables?
 15. What are Bitwise operators?
 What are they used for?
 How can you use them in Kotlin?